 Status: Tasmanian subspecies is endangered (Aquila audax fleayi)

 The wedge-tailed eagle is characterised by its wedge-shaped tail and enormous wingspan, and is Australia’s largest bird of prey.

 Wedge-tailed eagles are found throughout Australia.
-They enjoy soaring on air currents for hours at a time, reaching altitudes higher than 2000 metres.
-Their keen eyesight extends into the infrared and ultraviolet bands.
-This helps them locate prey as well as see rising thermals, which they can use to gain altitude in the sky while expending little energy.
+They enjoy soaring on air currents for hours at a time, reaching altitudes higher than 2000 metres by using rising currents of hot air called thermals while expending little energy.